anietieasuquo/anietieasuquo.github.io/README.md

 ## Tech Stack
 - React
+- TypeScript
+- WebPack

-- **Note: This repository only contains the final production build of the project.
+**Note: This repository only contains the final production build of the project.
 The original source is maintained in a separate repository.**

 ## License